 The Federal income tax consequences of the receipt of shares of Occidental Common Stock by holders of Retained Stock as Additional Consideration is subject to uncertainty, particularly with respect to both the timing of income recognition and the character of the income.
-The legal authorities that are potentially applicable to the treatment of the receipt of the Additional Consideration do not address facts and circumstances sufficiently analogous to those pertaining to the Additional Consideration to provide definitive guidance regarding the most appropriate treatment of the receipt of the Additional Consideration.
-Accordingly, it is not possible for counsel to render an opinion regarding the tax treatment that will apply to the Additional Consideration.
-There is a substantial risk that the Internal Revenue Service will contend that the receipt of shares of Occidental Common Stock may be treated as a fee for consenting to the Merger and thus would, upon receipt, be includible in income as ordinary income in an amount equal to the sum of the fair market value of such shares and any cash received in lieu of fractional shares.
+The receipt of such shares may be treated as a fee from Occidental for consenting to the Merger and thus would, upon receipt, be includible in income as ordinary income in an amount equal to the sum of the fair market value of the shares of Occidental Common Stock received and any cash received in lieu of fractional shares.
 There may, however, be alternative tax consequences of the receipt of shares of Occidental Common Stock as Additional Consideration.
-Holders of Retained Stock should consult their tax advisors regarding such alternative tax consequences, including whether the receipt of such shares (i) would give rise to capital gain rather than ordinary income even if the receipt is treated as a payment for consent, (ii) would be treated as exchanged for shares of Class A Common Stock, and (iii) would not be currently includible in income but would be treated as part of an open transaction that would close (i.e., be subject to tax) upon the sale, disposition or redemption of such shares, or upon the lapse of Occidental's rights pursuant to the Restated Certificate to effectuate, directly or indirectly, a Redemption.
+Holders of Retained Stock should consult their tax advisors regarding such alternative tax consequences, including whether the receipt of such shares (i) would give rise to capital gain rather than ordinary income even if the receipt is treated as a payment for consent, (ii) would be treated as exchanged-for shares of Class A Common Stock, and (iii) would not be currently includible in income but would be treated as part of an open transaction that would close (i.e., be subject to tax) upon the sale, disposition or redemption of such shares, or upon the lapse of Occidental's rights pursuant to the Restated Certificate to effectuate, directly or indirectly, the Notice Redemption or the Threshold Redemption.